Seattle

 Scattering in the Puget Sound, Pacific Ocean, Lake Washington, or any inland water is permitted within the 3-mile limit as enforced by Region 10 of the Environmental Protection Agency (EPA).
 Such scatterings should be reported to the local administrator of the EPA at 1200 Sixth Avenue, Seattle, WA 98101, within 30 days of the scattering.

 A member of the WSF crew will accompany a member of your party to the aft of the ferry into the restricted area so the container may be cast into the water.
 At the captain’s discretion, the ferry’s horn may be sounded.
-To find out more, contact WSF admin at (206) 264-3554.
+Contact WSF admin at (206) 264-3554 to learn more.

-Only biodegradable containers and floral tributes should be used for any public scattering purposes.
+Only biodegradable containers and floral tributes should be used for public scattering.

 I want to pre-plan a simple cremation.
-What is the best way to set up a cremation plan in Seattle?
+What is the best way to set up a cremation plan in Seattle, WA?

-You can make pre-arrangements with a funeral home and/or crematory.
+You can make pre-arrangements with a funeral home or crematory.
 The terms and payment plans may differ depending on your requirements and age.

-And whether you make payment in full at the time of purchasing your pre-need plan or opt to arrange a payment plan.
+And whether you make payment in full when purchasing your pre-need plan or opt to arrange a payment plan.

 To discuss your options for pre-planning a simple cremation in Seattle, contact your local provider at (206) 395-0354.